onebay/onebay-ui/packages/onebay-ui-docs/guide/getting-started.md

 Checkout the demo on [codesandbox](https://codesandbox.io/s/vite-project-hph7n?file=/vite.config.ts)

 ### Using with vue-cli
-If our app was created by vue-cli, we can use [babel-plugin-import](https://www.npmjs.com/package/babel-plugin-import) as below:
+If your app was created by vue-cli, you can use [babel-plugin-import](https://www.npmjs.com/package/babel-plugin-import) as below:
 ``` ts
 module.exports = {
   presets: ["@vue/cli-plugin-babel/preset"],